British publisher Future's shares slump on profit warning

 LONDON Donald Trump was being a gentleman, British Prime Minister Theresa May said, describing when the U.S. president held her hand during her visit to Washington earlier this year.

-British publisher Future Plc warned on Friday that its profit this year would be "significantly below" market expectations, sending its shares tumbling as much as 35 percent.
+Publishing group Future Plc warned on Friday that its full-year adjusted core profit would be "significantly below" market expectations and lower than last year's level, sending its shares tumbling as much as 30 percent.

-Future, whose titles include Total Film, Gizmodo UK and T3, said poor trading conditions towards the end of the first quarter continued into the first two months of 2014.
+Future, Britain's number one magazine exporter, said the poor trading conditions towards the end of the first quarter continued into the first two months of 2014.

-The company, whose revenue has fallen for nine years in a row, did not give details about the downturn in trading.

-Future, which sold 19 million magazines last year, said on Friday it expects earnings before interest, tax, depreciation, amortisation and exceptional items (EBITDAE) for the year ending September 30 to fall below last year's normalised figure.
+The company - whose roster of publications include T3, Cycling Plus, Total Film, Mollie Makes and Xbox: The Official Magazine - reported normalised earnings before interest, tax, depreciation, amortisation and exceptional items (EBITDAE) of 7.6 million pounds ($12.67 million) for the year ended September 30, 2013.

+"The implication of this update is that our EBITDAE (estimate) will need to be cut by at least 30 percent to below 6.4 million pounds", Numis Securities said in a note.

-The company said on Friday it would focus on its core areas — technology, sports and photography.
+The company said it would now focus on its core areas -technology, sports and photography - and that steps initiated last month to cut costs would continue for the rest of the year. (link.reuters.com/rag67v)

-Numis Securities said it would cut its EBITDAE estimate for Future by at least 30 percent.

-Future shares were down 34.5 percent at 9.25 pence at 1257 GMT on the London Stock Exchange.
-The stock had slid to 8.50 pence earlier in the day, making it one of the top percentage losers on the exchange.
+Future stock was trading at 9.50 pence at 1017 GMT, making it one of the top percentage losers on the London Stock Exchange.
+Excluding Friday's fall, the shares have lost about a third of their value since the beginning of this year.

 LONDON Donald Trump was being a gentleman, British Prime Minister Theresa May said, describing when the U.S. president held her hand during her visit to Washington earlier this year.